sismondi99/Robot_mobile-project/README.md

 # Robot_mobile-project

-The aim is to create a small game in which a simulated mobile robotic platform (two wheels) provided with of a 6-axis manipulator arm terminated by a gripper is used to navigate and then grasp a set of 10 objects scattered in the environment, then bring them back one by one to a place where they will need to be stored.
+The aim was to create a small game in which a simulated mobile robotic platform (two wheels) provided with of a 6-axis manipulator arm terminated by a gripper is used to navigate and then grasp a set of 10 objects scattered in the environment, then bring them back one by one to a place where they will need to be stored.